ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 ESSENTIAL:
 serial console (performs HIL testing to MCU works with each peripheral successfully before putting in enclosure) (can be used to create a reproducible problem on multiple boards; or on cue for an oscilloscope capture/EE to see)

+for console command groups, have a turn on and turn off command for power analysis

 Software should be flexible to hardware changes